James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 The conservation status of flamingos is as follows:

 - The Andean flamingo is categorized as a vulnerable species by the International Union for the Conservation of Nature (IUCN).
 The estimated population is approximately 38,600-36,700 individuals with a declining population.

-- The African flamenco is abundant with a global population of approximately 2 and 3 million individuals.
-However, the IUCN considers this flamenco to be near threatened with a declining population trend (Hughes, 2014).
+- The African flamenco is abundant, with a global population of approximately 2 and 3 million individuals.
+However, the IUCN considers this flamenco to be near threatened by a declining population trend (Hughes, 2014).

 All species of flamingos are represented in the form of small breeding flocks in zoos in various parts of the world.